 The Grants for Engaged Learning program supports projects that promote collaborative learning and problem-solving activities.
 These projects are intended to provide solutions and benefits to our local, regional and global communities.
 Visit the GEL website for more information.

 There are a number of ways to approach community-based learning.
 On the Volunteer & Service-Learning Center website, faculty members can post volunteer needs or submit service-learning proposals under the “Community” section.
 You might also inquire about local opportunities through Internship Services.
-Lastly, the Institute for Professional Engagement can provide ideas for getting experience beyond the classroom.
+Lastly, the Office of Engage Learning can provide ideas for getting experience beyond the classroom.

 A good place to start is Volunteer & Service-Learning Center, which is dedicated to providing service and service-learning opportunities for UVU students, faculty, and staff.
 The center works to increase social and cultural awareness, build a sense of community commitment, and extend meaningful educational opportunities to students.
 On the center’s website you can find resources specifically for students or faculty.

 UVU offers several avenues for hands-on experience and career tools.
 Internship Services offers a deep pool of internship information and resources, a job board and more.
 The Career Development Center features job fairs, resume help and other job search resources.
-Lastly, the Institute for Professional Engagement is built to provide students with opportunities for professional exploration and experience.
+Lastly, the Office of Engaged Learning is built to provide students with opportunities for professional exploration and experience.

 For ideas on how to get involved with UVU’s engagement mission, please visit our community resources section and learn about the numerous departments on campus that frequently collaborate with community members to strengthen our commitment to engaged learning, such as the Volunteer & Service-Learning Center, Internship Services, University Project, and more.

-The University Project leverages the resources, talent, and energy of UVU to partner with key community partners to tackle challenging problems facing our region.
+The Engage Community leverages the resources, talent, and energy of UVU to partner with key community partners to tackle challenging problems facing our region.
 The University Project initiative aligns UVU with key community partners on a multi-year project.
 To find out how you can get involved, visit the University Project site.

-The Student Engagement Initiative, an effort to integrate conferences, lectures, symposia, colloquia, workshops, and other co-curricular events into targeted university curriculum, hosts videos of past events, resources, and schedules for participating events.
+The Student Involvement, an effort to integrate conferences, lectures, symposia, colloquia, workshops, and other co-curricular events into targeted university curriculum, hosts videos of past events, resources, and schedules for participating events.
 Additionally, please visit the UVU Event Calendar to stay up-to-date on activities campus-wide.

 The Office of Engaged Learning was designed to oversee the development of engaged learning and to ensure its long-term success across the university.
-The office oversees a number of engagement-related initiatives, including: Civic Engagement Strategy, Engagement Council, Grants for Engaged Learning, and the Student Engagement Initiative.
+The office oversees a number of engagement-related initiatives, including: Grants for Engaged Learning, and the Student Involvement.